 - Know how to assess perineum for tears

 - Identify the degree of perineal laceration

-- Suture tears proficiently
+- Be able to suture tears proficiently

 - Understand episiotomies and repairs for episiotomies

-- Understand manifestations of various degrees of female genital mutilation (cutting) and their potential risk
+- · Understand manifestations of various degrees of female genital mutilation (cutting) and their potential risk

-- Become familiar with suture models.
+- Is familiar with suture models.

 Midwifery Guide Book, Sommers, Frye and Varney books.
-No fewer than 20 hrs. of readings and 10 hrs. of assignments are expected for this module.
+No fewer than 20 hrs. of readings and 10 hrs. of assignments are expected for this course.
 Also, Articles and PowerPoint presentation on suturing